October 5, 2022

 Of course, alcohol and drug addiction does not cause a person to become the next Jeffrey Dahmer.
 In fact, the two issues are only slightly correlated.
 Many people who have a mental illness or who have experienced trauma in their lives are also slightly more susceptible to having a substance use disorder, and in the case of Dahmer, he had several chemical imbalances, environmental issues, and traumatic incidents that led to his ultimate state of murderousness and depravity.

-Drug addiction and alcoholism are treatable conditions, as are mental health issues, and getting help can be as simple as contacting the Muse alcohol rehab center near me.
+Drug addiction and alcoholism are treatable conditions, as are mental health issues, and getting help can be as simple as contacting the Muse for Los Angeles drug rehab.
 We offer an integrated continuum of care with dual diagnosis treatments for co-occurring disorders including alcohol addiction and PTSD or mental illness.
 Levels of care offered include medical detox programs, inpatient rehab, and outpatient treatment options including partial hospitalization programs, intensive outpatient programs, customized outpatient rehab programs, and alumni support.

 At Muse Addiction Treatment Center, we provide: